dadapesrg/Results-Management-System/README.md

 # INTEGRATED STUDENT RESULT MANAGER
 This project was initiated by Joseph O. Dada and and developed by his team.
 The team consists of the following members:
-1. Joseph O. Dada - Lecturer and Team Leader
+1. Dr. Joseph O. Dada - Senior Researcher & Team Leader
-2. O. Omitola - Lecturer and Co-Supervisor
+2. Dr. O. Omitola - Researcher
-3. K. Adeniji - Lecturer and Co-Supervisor
+3. Engr.
+K. Adeniji - Researcher
 4. Miss Akintan Oluwamodupe Esther  - Student
-5. Ozoadibe Temple Chidebu - Student
+5. Mr. Ozoadibe Temple Chidebu - Student

 The aim of the project is to develop a results management system capable of processing and managing the results of students in many universities.
 This prototype used ABUAD as a case study.